-- 4.4.8 The Council receives the following ring-fenced grants: - Dedicated Schools Grant (DSG) Grant is paid to local authorities to provide school, high needs, early years and central school services block budgets.
+- 3.4.8 The Council receives the following ring-fenced grants: - Dedicated Schools Grant (DSG) Grant is paid to local authorities to provide school, high needs, early years and central school services block budgets.
 Local authorities are responsible for determining the allocation of grant in conjunction with their local Schools Forum.
 Local authorities are responsible for allocating funding to schools and academies, high needs and early years providers in accordance with their local funding formulae.
 DSG funding allocations for 2024-25 were published on 19 December 2023.
-Details of DSG schools block funding will be considered at the Cabinet meeting on 22 February 2024 and the remaining blocks will be considered at the Cabinet meeting on 14 March 2024.

-Public Health - Public Health expenditure is funded from a ringfenced grant.
+Details of DSG schools block funding will be considered at the Cabinet meeting on 22 February 2024 and the remaining blocks will be considered at the Cabinet meeting on 14 March 2024. - Public Health Public Health expenditure is funded from a ringfenced grant.
 The budget is largely spent on drug and alcohol treatment services, sexual health services, health protection and promoting activities to tackle smoking and obesity and to improve children's health.
-Indicative allocations for the Public Health Grant 2024-25 guantum were published in March 2023, with a planned 1.3% cash uplift, which would take 2024-25 funding to £3.575bn.
+Indicative allocations for the Public Health Grant

+2024-25 quantum were published in March 2023, with a planned 1.3% cash uplift, which would take 2024-25 funding to £3.575bn.
 The Government had previously stated that further specific investment will continue to improve the Start for Life offer and support improvements in the quality and capacity of drug and alcohol treatment.
 Government is providing a further £70m each year from 2024-25 to support local authority-led efforts to stop smoking.
 According to the Government, this total funding package will deliver a real-terms increase of more than 7% in Department of Health and Social Care investment in local authority public health functions over the 2 years 2023-24 and 2024-25.
-No further detail was provided with the Settlement.

-The Council's allocation for 2024-25 was not published alongside the Provisional Settlement.
-The Government has also not yet confirmed whether the ring-fence and grant conditions will remain in place for 2024-25.
+The Council's allocation for 2024-25 was published alongside the Final Settlement and is £46,307,375.
+Further detail was also provided.
 At some point it is expected that the funding for Public Health will form part of revised funding mechanisms for local authorities following funding reviews.

-• Better Care Fund - The Better Care Fund (BCF) was announced in June 2013 as part of the 2013 Spending Round.
+Better Care Fund - The Better Care Fund (BCF) was announced in June 2013 as part of the 2013 Spending Round.
 It provides an opportunity to transform local services so that people are provided with better integrated health and social care.
 The BCF supports the aim of providing people with the right care at the right place at the right time.
 This builds on the work which the Derby and Derbyshire Integrated Care Board (ICB) and the Council are already doing, for example as part of integrated care initiatives, joint working and on understanding of patient/service user experiences.

 The 2024-25 allocation for Derbyshire as a whole has yet to be announced.
 The 2023-25 BCF Policy Framework published in April 2023 included a 5.66% increase to the NHS minimum contribution into the BCF each year and an extra £1.6bn to support hospital discharge.
 Additional funding of £2.779m to support hospital discharge was allocated for 2023-24, for the ICB and Council in total, with a further amount, estimated to be £16.700m, announced for 2024-25, again for the ICB and Council in total.
 An addendum to the 2023-25 BCF Policy Framework will be published in 2024, which will set out further information on aligning demand plans for intermediate care with wider local authority commissioning and planning for long term care, and NHS operational planning.

 The 2023-24 budget allocation of £115.935m and £9.547m for the discharge fund was split as follows: